It's Snow-Capped Lemon!

 Frozen apple juice at Disneyland in California

 Directly across from the Red Rose Taverne is a snack cart that serves frozen apple juice.
 This refreshing slushie is perfect for a hot summer day at Disneyland!
 Our daughter absolutely loved this treat.
-I was chatting with a cast member at Disneyland, and she told me that she recently gave a private tour to a very famous celebrity.
-The frozen apple juice was his favorite treat at Disneyland!
+I was chatting with a cast member, and she told me that she recently gave a private tour to a very famous celebrity.
+The frozen apple juice was his favorite treat!

 Fried Chicken Dinner